ITzAD20/m4a-to-mp3-converter-script/README.md

-Note: **you need to update the path of files so the code works without anyproblems**
+Note: **you need to update the path of files so the code works without anyproblems** and this is my first code dont be hard <3

 ## Features
 - Batch conversion of `.m4a` files to `.mp3`.